cuplsensor/cuplbackend/docs/specification/index.rst

 FR-DB-3
 ~~~~~~~~
-Given a capturesample, it shall be possible to know where the box was located, based on the sparse location markers that the user has created.
+Given a capturesample, it shall be possible to know where the tag was located, based on the sparse location markers that the user has created.
-The capturesample will have a function for retrieving the most recent location marker for the box that the capturesample belongs to.
+The capturesample will have a function for retrieving the most recent location marker for the tag that the capturesample belongs to.

 FR
 ~~~